baranecp/baranecp/README.md

 # Peter — Frontend Developer
-### *“You don't have to be great to start, but you have to start to be great.” - Zig Ziglar*
+*“You don't have to be great to start, but you have to start to be great.”*
+> — Zig Ziglar

 <table>
 <tr>